OWASP/Go-SCP/src/database-security/connections.md

 db, _ := sql.Open(serverDB, userDB, passDB)
 ```

-Of course, if the attacker has root access, he could see the file.
-Which brings
+Of course, if the attacker has root access, he will be able to see the file.
-us to the most cautious thing you can do - encrypt the file.
+Which brings us to the most cautious thing you can do - encrypt the file.

 ## Database Credentials

-You should use different credentials for every trust distinction and level:
+You should use different credentials for every trust distinction and level, for
+example:

 * User
 * Read-only user